Protect Yourself From Tax Scams

 Tax scams don't all look the same, but they are all intended to steal your money.
 Most fall into one of several categories of illicit acts, including phone scams, phishing and tax provider scams.
-Help yourself avoid these scams by knowing what kinds are out there and taking steps to keep your money safe.
+Avoid these scams by knowing what to look for and taking steps to keep your money safe.

-The caller knows your name and maybe your address, too.
-He says he's from the Internal Revenue Service and tells you that you owe back taxes and must pay up now or face arrest or deportation.
+The caller knows your name and maybe your address too.
+They say they’re from the Internal Revenue Service and tell you that you owe back taxes and must pay up now or face arrest or deportation.

-Or, sometimes, the scammer says the IRS owes you a refund and then asks for your financial information.
+Or the scammer may say the IRS owes you a refund and then asks for your financial information.
 Aggressive phone calls like these are at the top of the IRS' "Dirty Dozen" tax scam list.
-Remember — the IRS will never:
+The IRS will never:

 • Demand payment in a phone call.